UNINETTSigma2/documentation/code_development/guides/containers/advanced-use-cases.md

 natively within an isolated Ubuntu 14.04 space (released in 2014).

 ### Executing the Legacy Software
-You can seamlessly run code inside the containerized langauge runtime by using `apptainer exec` to force the container to run the Perl command.
+You can seamlessly run code inside the containerized language runtime by using `apptainer exec` to force the container to run the Perl command.
 We will inspect the `%INC` variable, which tracks exactly where Perl is loading its libraries from.